-Realizing these benefits relies on the uniform implementation of a wide range of inter-linked functions within SDH equipment.
+Realizing these benefits relies on the uniform implementation of a wide range of inter-linked functions within SONET equipment.
 Together, these functions fully describe the NE's functional operating characteristics.
-Verifying correct operation of these basic functions is therefore the first vital step in ensuring that new (or upgraded) SDH equipment delivers the promised operational benefits.
+Verifying correct operation of these basic functions is therefore the first vital step in ensuring that new (or upgraded) SONET equipment delivers the promised operational benefits.

-Current SDH standards (ITU-T G.Series and ETSI TM-1015) restrict themselves to describing, in detail, the required operating characteristics for compliant network elements.
+Current SONET standards (Bellcore GR-253 and ANSI T1.105) restrict themselves to describing, in detail, the required operating characteristics for compliant network elements.
 What they do not cover is an industry accepted method for verifying compliance.
-This lack of a 'conformance test' dimension to the standards leaves a fundamental question unanswered, namely: What constitutes SDH compliance?
+This lack of a 'conformance test' dimension to the standards leaves a fundamental question unanswered, namely: What constitutes SONET compliance?

-Allowing each organization involved in SDH compliance testing to formulate it's own answer will, without doubt, carry a significant cost.
-At best, the cost will be delays in deploying new generations of SDH NEs (or upgrades to those already deployed) due to test duplication.
+Allowing each organization involved in SONET compliance testing to formulate its own answer will, without doubt, carry a significant cost.
+At best, the cost will be delays in deploying new generations of SONET NEs (or upgrades to those already deployed) due to test duplication.
 At worst, it will result in equipment which deviates from the standards being deployed, thereby risking network integrity.

-To ensure that there is only one answer to the SDH compliance question will require the creation of a conformance test standard - a document which clearly defines 'what to test' and 'the method to use'.
-ETSI recognized this need, a fact clearly demonstrated by work currently in progress within working group 3 of the TM1 committee (TM1/ WG3).
-This work is to aimed at adding the necessary conformance test dimension to ETSI's draft TM-1015 SDH standards document.
+To ensure that there is only one answer to the SONET compliance question will require the creation of a conformance test standard - a document which clearly defines 'what to test' and 'the method to use'.

+Get it right first time!

+What is compliance testing?

-The term 'conformance test' refers to the in-depth testing necessary to verify an NE's compliance with ITU-T and ETSI standards.
-This design verification application can be segmented into three broad categories: Functional testing (signal structure, operating characteristics).
-Network management protocol testing.
-Parametric testing (physical line signal characteristics).
+The term 'compliance test' refers to the in-depth testing necessary to verify an NE's agreement with Bellcore and ANSI SONET standards.
+This design verification application can be segmented into three broad categories:

+- Functional testing (signal structure, operating characteristics). - Network management protocol testing. - Parametric testing (physical line signal characteristics).

 Of these categories, 'functional testing' is the area which should be given priority when considering test standardization.
+This view is arrived at after evaluating each category against factors such as:

+- Stability of standards.

-This view is arrived at after evaluating each category against factors such as: Stability of standards.Scope for differing interpretations of current standards.How often testing is necessary.
-Conformance testing is a costly undertaking, both in terms of time and capital investment necessary to perform the task.
+- Scope for differing interpretations of current standards.

+- How often testing is necessary.

+Compliance testing is a costly undertaking, both in terms of time and capital investment necessary to perform the task.
 It is also a recurring application.
 These two facts emphasize the importance of adopting a test approach which is effective and efficient.

-Successful conformance testing requires a solution which enables you to execute hundreds of complex tests, and obtain repeatable results in which you have full confidence.
+Successful compliance testing requires a solution which enables you to execute hundreds of complex tests, and obtain repeatable results in which you have full confidence.
 The size and recurring nature of the application requires that this is achieved in a way which minimizes test time.
-A solution which meets these requirements will consist of: Tests designed to rigorously verify all specified operating characteristics of an NE.
-High performance measurement hardware providing the real-time controls necessary to reliably generate complex test signals (eg, alarm and error sequences for threshold tests).
-A well defined and documented test procedure.
-An efficient method for executing sequences of tests (typically achieved through automation).
+A solution which meets these requirements will consist of:

+- Tests designed to rigorously verify all specified operating characteristics of an NE. - High performance measurement hardware providing the real-time controls necessary to reliably generate complex test signals (eg, alarm and error sequences for threshold tests). - A well defined and documented test procedure. - An efficient method for executing sequences of tests (typically achieved through automation).

-SDH functional tests
+SONET functional tests

-Testing an SDH NE for compliance with the standards entails detailed verification of it's operation in the areas of:
+Testing an SONET NE for compliance with the standards entails detailed verification of its operation in the areas of: